 Madeline graduated from the University of North Carolina at Charlotte, summa cum laude, with a Professional Training Certificate and Bachelor of Arts degree in Dance in 2010.
 Upon graduation, she joined Carolina Ballet Theatre in Greenville, S.C.
 During her five, full-time seasons as a principal dancer with CBT, she was featured in leading classical and contemporary roles created for her by artistic director Hernan Justo.
 Highlights include performing the role of Giselle, Alonzo King’s Map, and Dwight Rhoden’s Beatle Juice.
 She continues to perform with CBT as a frequent guest artist.
 In addition to performing she was also resident choreographer and developed curricula for CBT’s education and community outreach programs.
 She is credited with the development of ShapeX, a program designed for children with type II diabetes.
 Sponsored by grants from General Electric and the Greenville Heath System, this curriculum promotes health and nutrition through movement-centered practice.

-Madeline has been teaching for over ten years in a variety of dance styles including, ballet, jazz, pointe, variations, modern, pas de deux, and contemporary.
+Madeline has been teaching for over twelve years in a variety of dance styles including, ballet, jazz, pointe, variations, modern, pas de deux, and contemporary.
 She has served on the faculties of Charlotte Ballet, DanceArts Greenville, Repertory Dance Theatre, and Springfield Ballet Company, among others.
 She has created works for UNCC, Davidson College, Converse College, and Furman University.
 Madeline was instructor of ballet at the University of South Carolina in Columbia from 2015 to 2017, in addition to her teaching and choreography, she served as répétiteur for Shaun Boyle and Bryan Arias.
 Madeline holds a Master of Fine Arts degree in choreography from Jacksonville University.
 She is currently assistant professor of dance at Colorado State University.

 Master of Fine Arts